ringcentral/ringcentral-api-docs/docs/call-log/quick-start/c-sharp.md

 # Call Log .NET Quick Start

+Welcome to the RingCentral Platform.
+RingCentral is the leading unified communications platform.
+From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

 In this Quick Start, we are going to help you access your call history using our call-log API, which reads the voice and messaging transaction history and returns essential information about the transaction.
 Let's get started.

 ## Create an App